kushalpagolu/EpocX_Tello_Final_Submission/readme.md

      - Retrieves the 10-second feature sequence from the feature window for prediction.
      - To implement this, a rolling buffer management is used which is explained in detail in preprocessing thread.

 # Preprocessing Thread

 ## 1. Buffer Management and Updates
 To train the LSTM with enough data, I implemented rolling buffers to constantly keep an instance of latest 10seconds of 14 * 256 frames of eeg raw data with preprocessing and extracted features for the 10 seconds of raw data.
-To understand how the cleaning and extraction happens, we need to be familiar with how and why.
+To understand the cleaning and extraction process, we need to be familiar with how and why.